GangGreenTemperTatum/Wireshark/README.md

     * MITM (man-in-the-middle) poisioning
     * Bot commands
 * Consider using `Coloring Rules` for unusual or unexpected packets with Network Forensics to identify them faster in the Packet List pane.
+* OS Fingerprinting involves sending traffic to the system in question and is therefore referred to as Active, not Passive
+* Multiple SYN, ACK's with no data and|or port scans could interpret Active OS Fingerprinting

 * You can always apply common troubleshooting filters to troubleshoot slow downloads/uploads or other application type problems.
 Here are some filters that are commonly used or applied as columns.